Why College Is Not the Key to Success

 Think about celebrities who have gone to elite colleges that were already successful.
-People like Natalie Portman and Yara Shahidi at Harvard, Emma Watson at Brown, Brooke Shields at Princeton, Dakota Fanning and the Olsen Twins at NYU, Jodie Foster at Yale.
+People like Natalie Portman and Yara Shahidi at Harvard, Emma Watson at Brown, Brooke Shields at Princeton.
 Think about famous offspring – Malia Obama and Jared Kushner at Harvard, Chelsea Clinton at Stanford, the Bushes at Yale, JFK Jr. at Brown.

 These are all people who will be included in the statistics of successful graduates, but let’s not put the cart before the horse.
 The elite colleges picked these people because of their or their parents’ accomplishments and connections.
 They didn’t become successful because of their colleges or their college performance.
 The colleges benefit from the celebrities, and in exchange, the celebrities feel “smart.”
-But come on, if any of these people never attended college, they would be fine.
+But come on, if these people never attended college, they would be fine.

 Students Who Don’t Graduate Do Not Benefit From College

 The 71% statistic above covers only those who are “graduating.”
 It does not cover those who don’t graduate.
 Only 41% of students graduate from a 4-year college within four years.
 If approximately 1.8M people graduated college in 2012, representing 41% of the people who entered college around 2008, that means 4.4M people were enrolled, and 2.6M did NOT graduate.
 Most of the non-graduates cite money as the reason for not being able to graduate.
 (See above, wealth is a significant indicator of success before, during, and after college).

 You might point to outliers like Bill Gates or Mark Zuckerberg as successful dropouts, but that doesn’t disprove my point.
 Gates and Zuckerberg did not benefit from taking out student loans and would not have benefited from earning a college degree.
-If anything, Harvard should pay Gates and Zuckerberg for attending.
+If anything, Harvard should pay Gates and Zuckerberg for attending and making dropping out look so glamorous and profitable.

 Students With a Lopsided Student Loan-to-Salary Ratio Do Not Benefit From College